 - 25 Ward Plans produced and published Borough-wide and local VCS organisations and groups representing communities with protected characteristics invited to contribute the priorities.
-Census data and other equalities data also used to inform the priorities - The Ward Bulletin and Rotherham Round-up newsletters contain a facility to open in browser and translate into various languages - Evaluation of the Controlling Migration Fund Programme completed and submitted to the Department for Levelling Up, Housing and Communities end April 2022.
-The programme

-- delivered various interventions aimed at making a long-term positive impact on community cohesion with tangible improvements for individuals - During July 2022 a range of cultural events took place across the town to celebrate the Women's Euros, alongside the four matches and Women of the World Festival.
+Census data and other equalities data also used to inform the priorities. - The Ward Bulletin and Rotherham Round-up newsletters contain a facility to open in browser and translate into various languages. - Evaluation of the Controlling Migration Fund Programme completed and submitted to the Department for Levelling Up, Housing and Communities end April 2022.
+The programme delivered various interventions aimed at making a long-term positive impact on community cohesion with tangible improvements for individuals. - During July 2022 a range of cultural events took place across the town to celebrate the Women's Euros, alongside the four matches and Women of the World Festival.
 The WOW festival tackled subjects that matter most to women, girls and non-binary people, and was open for everyone to attend.
-The event also had a British Sign Language Interpreter for the talks - In September 2022 Rotherham Show welcomed more than 60,000 residents and visitors back to Clifton Park, a free event for everyone to enjoy - The Summer Reading Challenge has been completed by 740 children and a total of 60 schools engaged in the challenge (face to face or digitally).
-Celebration event attended by 1,255 children/family members - Fun Palace Ambassador campaign has provided opportunities for people to showcase their skills and interests.
-The campaign included a Fun Palace for people with disabilities and events attracted over 800 people - Projects to reduce hate crime and improve community safety by tackling harmful narratives via Remedi, including 'who is your neighbour', 'Step Up, Beat Hate', and restorative hate crime - Three Towns and Villages Fund schemes completed, many of which improve accessibility, including: - Dalton and Thrybergh included new dropped kerbs around the site and a level access into a new community garden - o Laburnum Parade installed a new crossing point between the bus stop and shops - Greasbrough created a wider, level access route between Greasbrough Park and Recreation Ground.
+The event also had a British Sign Language Interpreter for the talks. - In September 2022 Rotherham Show welcomed more than 60,000 residents and visitors back to Clifton Park, a free event for everyone to enjoy. - The Summer Reading Challenge has been completed by 740 children and a total of 60 schools engaged in the challenge (face to face or digitally).
+Celebration event attended by 1,255 children/family members. - Fun Palace Ambassador campaign has provided opportunities for people to showcase their skills and interests.
+The campaign included a Fun Palace for people with disabilities and events attracted over 800 people.

+- Projects to reduce hate crime and improve community safety by tackling harmful narratives via Remedi, including 'who is your neighbour', 'Step Up, Beat Hate', and restorative hate crime work. - Hate crime is also being tackled by working directly with schools, including on projects such as 'HappinessB4Hate' and an anti-hate crime exercise book cover designed by students. - Five Towns and Villages Fund schemes completed, many of which improve accessibility, including: - Dalton and Thrybergh included new dropped kerbs around the site and a level access into a new community garden - Laburnum Parade installed a new crossing point between the bus stop and shops - Greasbrough created a wider, level access route between Greasbrough Park and Recreation Ground. - In Hoober, a new path and benches improved the accessibility of the Masefield Road shopping area. - Previously, Broadway shopping area in Swinton was difficult to navigate, with various sets of steps, ramps and uneven surfaces.
+New surfacing, ramps, footways and benches have now improved the accessibility.